 Paula moved to Seattle, married, and had two wonderful children.
 The family moved to Port Angeles, another close-knit community in the Pacific Northwest, where she volunteered in local schools, joined friends to start the Juan de Fuca Festival, and raised money for South African children affected by AIDS.
 After owning a graphic design firm, she became activities director at an assisted living community, which she loved.

-Paula’s son lives in Sacramento and her daughter lives in Seattle.
-Two years ago, she moved to Sacramento to help take care of her two grandchildren.
+Paula’s son and his wife live in Sacramento, and her daughter and her partner live in Seattle.
+Paula moved to Sacramento to help take care of her two grandchildren.
 Her parents actually met at UC Davis, so she feels she has come full circle.
 Paula enjoys getting together with family and friends, being in nature, reading, and the arts, and cares deeply about the environment and social justice.
 She is currently writing her memoirs on growing up in South Africa.

 Paula is excited to be a member of the Fair Oaks EcoHousing neighborhood, and return to the sense of community she treasured as a child.